christiansandico/m70q-homelab/README.md

 # m70q-homelab

-A self-hosted homelab running on Ubuntu Server for learning Linux administration, networking, DNS, security, containerization, and infrastructure management.
+A self-hosted homelab running on Ubuntu Server for learning Linux administration, networking, DNS, security, containerization, monitoring, and infrastructure management.

 Core network services run natively on the host, while Docker is used for application workloads.